Florence trip planner

 Florence is still Italy, and therefore a master at living la dolce vita.
 When you're art-sick and museum-weary, treat yourself to a Tuscan feast with copious quantities of Chianti wine from the hills around Florence.
 Or delve into the medieval heart of the city that gave birth to Dante and Boccaccio, two of Europe's great early poets.

-Spend at least two days here, three if you can swing it, a lifetime if you can.
+Spend at least two days in Florence, three if you can swing it, a lifetime if you can.

 Via Cavour 1R